NeuroimagingUIowa/monthlyMeetingMinutes/README.md

 # monthlyMeetingMinutes
 Meetings occur every 4th friday of the month from 1:00pm-2:00pm in room L335 PBDB.

+## 2020 January
+- Joel Bruss gave a talk on [creating a whole brain parcellation](data/wta_task_joel_bruss.pptx) (cortex, cerebellum, striatum, hippocampus, amygala) using a winner take all strategy

 ## 2019 December
 - No Meeting (encouraged people to sign up for the [datascience institute courses](https://uiowa.edu/datascience/))